Buying a French Press – Picking the Right One

 #3 Glass French Press Fans

-Now that we have covered the needs of The Road Warriors and The Travelers, let us step inside and pick an ideal French Press for our kitchen or office break room.
+Now that we have covered the needs of The Road Warriors and The Travelers let’s step inside and pick an ideal French Press for our kitchen or office break room.
 At this stage, we can focus on deciding between glass or stainless steel brewers.

-Instinctively, most people will prefer the look of one over the other, but if you are undecided ask yourself the following questions.
+Most people instinctively prefer the look of one over the other, but if you are undecided, ask yourself the following questions.

-- Do you like to see the coffee when you brew it?
-Seeing it on the counter and watching as the plunger descends into the brew.
+1. Do you like to see the coffee when you brew it?
+Seeing it on the counter and watching the plunger descend into the brew.
 If so, then go for glass.

-- Glass can and will break.
-I’ve had a few shatter on me.
-But there are glass options with more sturdy and protective frames.
-If your cat or child knocks your stainless steel brewer off the counter it won’t shatter.
+2. Glass can and will break—I’ve had a few shatters—but there are glass options with more sturdy and protective frames.
+If your cat or child knocks your stainless steel brewer off the counter, it won’t shatter.

-- Do you take a long time to drink your coffee?
-If so stainless steel models retain heat longer.
+3. Do you drink your coffee slowly?
+If so, stainless steel models retain heat for longer.
 More on that in the next section.

-For me, the perfect glass French Press model will have a stable base and a sturdy frame.
-I really like the look and feel of the Ecooe Borosilicate.
-It has a solid base that grips the counter.
-This is important for those times when you accidentally grind too fine and have to push down with some force.
+The perfect glass French Press model will have a stable base and a sturdy frame.
+I like the look and feel of the Ecooe Borosilicate.
+Its solid base grips the counter, which is important for those times when you accidentally grind too fine and have to push down with some force.

 *Ecooe Borosilicate Glass Stainless Steel French Press Coffee Maker with 4-Filter, 600ml